hunter-meloche/ebay-scraper/README.md

 [Item condition code reference](https://developer.ebay.com/devzone/finding/callref/enums/conditionIdList.html)

 ## Setup
-You need a [ScrapeOps API key](https://scrapeops.io/) to bypass Cloudflare.
+You need a [ScrapeOps API key](https://scrapeops.io/).
 Store your API key in AWS Secrets Manager under the key name "dev/ebay-scraper-tf/SCRAPEOPS_API_KEY".

 You can use [infra-ebay-scraper](https://github.com/hunter-meloche/infra-ebay-scraper) to automate the rest of this process.
 If you wish to do the rest manually, continue reading.